 - [ H moves focus to the displayed conversation's chat message history list.

-The JAWS command Ctrl+Insert+Y and the JAWS sequence Insert+Space Q H also work.
+The JAWS command Ctrl+Insert+Y also works.

 - Alt+1 moves focus to the Conversations list (this is not actually a script command but a native Skype command.)

-The JAWS command Ctrl+Insert+N and the JAWS sequence Insert+Space Q C also work.
+The JAWS command Ctrl+Insert+N also works.